to the Main Frrraction Guide→

 Theorem 7: If n is a residual (non-euler) unit but d is an euler unit then (n,d,q) does NOT show q ←iu→ d.

-That's because, with euler denominator, the quotient q would be in the same non-euler cluster as n, so not possibly congruent to the euler d.
+That's because, with euler denominator, the quotient q is in the same non-euler cluster as n, so q cannot possibly be congruent to the euler d.

-Theorem 8: If the centers cn and cd of the division clusters Cn and Cd are in Zm's same prime-power stack ( p, p2,⋅⋅⋅, pk ) with 1 ≤ cd ≤ cn < pk, then n/d has q ←iu→ d symmetry if and only if n is in Cn and d is one of the Size(Cn)-integer-smallest members of Cd.
+Theorem 8: If the centers cn and cd of the division clusters Cn and Cd are in Zm's same prime-power stack ( p, p2,⋅⋅⋅, pk ) with p ≤ cd ≤ cn < pk, then n/d has q ←iu→ d symmetry if and only d is one of the Size(Cn)-integer-smallest members of Cd.

 It's an awkward mouthful to be sure, but it streamlines our understanding of the vast majority of all n/d ratios.

-And there are other cases, involving mixed int⋅unit residues, but they are in the minority.
-I think the principles are all already in play but I haven't worked out the details yet.
+There are other cases of qd-symmetry, involving mixed int⋅unit residues, but they are in the minority.
+I think the principles are already all in play but the details are tricky.

 ↑ to menu